zerodogg/rotcelloc/README.md

 languages can be found in i18n/.
 Additional translations are welcome.

-**deployTo** - set this if you want to use rotcelloc to deploy the site (using --deply).
+**deployTo** - set this if you want to use rotcelloc to deploy the site (using --deploy).
 This is used as the target for rsync.
 Be careful with the target, all other files in the deployment target will be deleted.
 It can be a remote target in the form remote:/directory or a local target in the form /directory.
 If you don't want to use --deploy, you can either delete this entry, or set it